gra-m/circle-jumper/Commentary.md

 Have observed being able to move through obstacles on occasion?!
 Set currently so coins spawn above planet surface.
 Flag update is being called but is not having required effect when called.
 This is, again a debug within a system that I'm not happy with anyway == obstacle and coin spawning.

+# GameController experimental refactor
+Aim -> GameController is a massive class, I want to extract its actions into smaller classes starting with SpawningController -> having all of the spawning logic in one place provides a good foundation for redesigning the spawning logic altogether.